disier/xss-injection-test/README.md

 # xss-injection-test

-This project is a prof-og-concept of dynamic Javascript libraries injection for different browsers.
+This project is a prof-of-concept of dynamic Javascript libraries injection for different browsers.

 The target page must hace JQuery libraries activated